syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 ---

-## H1: Payments infrastructure on AWS — core design goals
+##Payments infrastructure on AWS — core design goals
 - **Sub-second processing** for UX and conversion.
 - **Defense-in-depth security** to reduce PCI scope and enable enterprise trust.
 - **Event-driven design** for real-time analytics and fraud detection.